hinter-net/hinter-docs/docs/hinter-net/get-involved.md

 Instead, contribution through code should be driven by real-world necessity as you build your network.
 The protocol is open, and we explicitly encourage developers to:

-- **Build Alternative Clients**: If hinter-cline doesn't suit your workflow, build a new one.
+- **Build Alternative Clients**: If hinter-cline doesn't suit your workflow, build an alternative.
   The hinter-core protocol is the foundation you can build upon.
 - **Create Companion Tooling**: See a need for a mobile client, a data visualization tool, or an automated scraper?
   Build it.